timotr/harjutused/hajusrakendused/weather.md

     2022-09-17T11:00:00 19C
     ...

 The goal is to remind how to make an HTTP request and read the response in JSON format.
-If you make it as a C# project, it is not necessary to upload the entire project, the file where the data is read is sufficient, e.g. Program.cs in the case of the console app.
-Ideally, you could present the work during the class/lesson.
+Hardest part of the exercise is to understand and read the data structure.
+It's something that AI will do very well in this case (public web app), but struggles in real projects (closed source code).
+I engourage to ask me about data structures and how to read (access) them.

 You can get Yo.no API endpoint address by searching "yr.no api" from web/Google and click "Get started" > "Start here" on the site.
 You want to make request to /compact endpoint with Tallinn coordinates on query parameters.